NVIDIA/nvcomp/doc/cpp_quickstart.md

 ```
 To prepare the decompressor to work on a specific compressed input, it has
 to be configured.
 The configure operation computes the required temporary storage
 needed to perform decompression, as well as the final decompressed output size (exact size).
-Once
-complete, we can allocate the temporary and output spaces.
+We can then allocate the temporary and output spaces before performing decompression.

 Note that this operation extracts metadata from the compressed input that is on
-the GPU and synchronizes on the input CUDA stream.
+the GPU and synchronizes on the provided CUDA stream.

 ```c++
 decompressor.configure(compressed_data, compressed_bytes, &temp_bytes, &uncompressed_bytes, stream);